operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 There are three ways to run the operator:

-- As Go program outside a cluster
+- As a Go program outside a cluster
 - As a Deployment inside a Kubernetes cluster
 - Managed by the [Operator Lifecycle Manager (OLM)][doc-olm] in [bundle][quickstart-bundle] format

 ### 1. Run locally outside the cluster

-The following steps will show how to deploy the operator on the Cluster.
-However, to run locally for development purposes and outside of a Cluster use the target `make install run`.
+The following steps will show how to deploy the operator on the cluster.
+However, to run locally for development purposes and outside of a cluster use the target `make install run`.

 ### 2. Run as a Deployment inside the cluster